Between Doctors

 Help siblings and relatives look at the same facts before the appointment.

-Turn the important details into something the next doctor can scan quickly.
+Keep the important details ready for the next doctor to review quickly.